Rockefeller Center: 1970s and 1980s

 Columbia University was not making enough money from Rockefeller Center leases by the 1970s, since a series of negotiations with Rockefeller Center Inc. (now Rockefeller Group) had effectively reduced the annual lease payment to $11 million.
 The university's funds had dwindled so much that by 1972, their expenses were paid for by their endowment fund.
 In 1983, Columbia University started looking to sell the land beneath Rockefeller Center.
-Two years later, Columbia agreed to sell the land to the Rockefeller Group for $400 million.
+On February 4, 1985, Columbia agreed to sell the land to the Rockefeller Group for $400 million.
 The Rockefeller Group immediately set out to modernize many aspects of the complex.
 The Rainbow Room was closed for a $20 million restoration and expansion that brought the restaurant's floor area to 4500 sqft, and it reopened in December 1987.
 The RCA Building's observation deck was subsequently closed because the Rainbow Room's expansion eliminated the only passageway to the observatory's elevator bank.
 In mid-1988, the RCA Building was renamed the GE Building.
 Mitsubishi Estate, a real estate company of the Mitsubishi Group, purchased the Rockefeller Group in 1989.